-Start Your Job Search Soon!
+Start Your Job Search Soon if You Are a Senior!

 Graduation is only a few months off and depending on the type of job they are applying for your senior should probably start their job search.
 Industries like investment banking, consulting and accounting are well known as early recruiters and often rely on summer internships between junior and senior year when making job offers.
 Smaller companies without training programs tend to recruit later in the year; as do employers in fields like communications, advertising, public relations, social media, the arts, and publishing.
-Starting to network can never happen too early.
+Starting to Network can never happen too early.
 Preparing a resume and updated LinkedIn page is important too.

 UCF offers career services (called Handshake) that students should undoubtedly take advantage of as they begin to consider life after college.
 There they will find various counseling opportunities and guidance workshops.
 They also offer a career fair where students will meet recruiters to discuss job opportunities.
 Some interviews actually occur on site.